-She came and kissed him.
-It was better than Harry remembered from a year ago.
+She came and kissed him, and it was better than Harry remembered from a year ago.
 She was in his arms, his one hand holding her against him and the other in her silky, sweet-smelling hair.
 Her arms went around his neck, pressing his mouth to hers.

 The kiss lasted a very long time.
 When their lips broke apart, Harry kept his face down, inches from hers.
 Her brown eyes blinked up at him.
 Everything bad had vanished, melted away in the flowery scent that filled the room.